tariksahni/Successo/README.md

-> A digital Kanban board made with React and NodeJs .
+> A digital Kanban board made with React, Redux and NodeJs .

 ## Introduction
 A Kanban board using: